-On the first Wednesday of every month, you can take a guided bird hike led by Friends of Humboldt Bay National Wildlife Refuge volunteer, naturalist Louise Bacon-Ogden.
+On the first Wednesday of every month, you can take a guided bird hike led by Friends of Humboldt Bay National Wildlife Refuge volunteer naturalist, Louise Bacon-Ogden.

 Bird walks usually last an hour and a half to two hours and cover a distance of about two miles.
 It's free and beginners are welcome.
 You can check out binoculars and also share the walk leader's spotting scope.